justmytwospence/pelican/content/Web/ec2-apis.md

 Last but not least, we are ready to assign a schedule to our auto scaling group.
 Here we create two: one to start the instance and one to terminate the instance.
-Astute readers will recall that "update.sh" already <emph>stops</emph> the instance so that we aren't paying to have it running, but we also need to completely
-<emph>terminate</emph> the instance so that we aren't paying to store
-information about it.
+Astute readers will recall that "update.sh" already *stops* the instance so that we aren't paying to have it running, but we also need to completely *terminate* the instance so that we aren't paying to store information about it.
 Each schedule requires:

 -   A name ("map-update-start" & "map-update-stop").